-The burden should be placed on data controllers to assess the material risks to data subjects as part of the overall process of risk management and privacy impact assessment.
-Holding data controllers accountable will result in more meaningful protection of data subjects from material harm across a wide range of cultural contexts.
+The burden should be placed on Data Controllers to assess the material risks to Data Subjects as part of the overall process of risk management and privacy impact assessment.
+Holding accountable whoever effectively exercises control over the Data will result in more meaningful protection of Data Subjects from material harm across a wide range of cultural contexts.